mozilla/fx-private-relay/README.md

-6. [Go to the django-allauth social app admin page](http://127.0.0.1:8000/admin/socialaccount/socialapp/), sign in with the superuser account you created above, and add a social app for Mozilla Accounts:
+6. [Go to the django-allauth social app admin page](http://127.0.0.1:8000/admin/socialaccount/socialapp/), sign in with the superuser account you created above, and add a social app for Firefox Accounts:

 | Field      | Value                                                   |
 | ---------- | ------------------------------------------------------- |